 “How long will I live?”
 This is one of the most important questions on the mind of any person who has been diagnosed with mesothelioma or any form of cancer.
-It is impossible to say with any certainty just how long a patient may live after his or her diagnosis because the disease is so unpredictable.
-Any of a number of factors may influence the prognosis: the patient’s age, overall health, the location of any tumors, the stage of the cancer and whether it has spread to other parts of the body.
+It is impossible to say with certainty how long a patient may live after their diagnosis because the disease is so unpredictable.
+Any of a number of factors may influence the mesothelioma prognosis.
+These include the patient’s age, overall health, the location of any tumors, the stage of the cancer and whether it has spread to other parts of the body.
 Even in cases where it seems a patient has a good prognosis, the disease may take a turn for the worse.
 The reverse is also true: a patient with a poor prognosis may live far longer than expected.

 Mesothelioma is a rare and aggressive form of cancer, two factors that contribute to its generally poor prognosis.
 It also has a long latency period, meaning it is generally in its advanced stages when a patient begins experiencing symptoms and it is finally diagnosed.
 The American Cancer Society (ACS) offers the following information on mesothelioma survival rates: